-Some data you’ll need to calculate the potential ROI of maintenance management software includes the following:
+Some data you’ll need to calculate the potential ROI of a CMMS includes the following:

 - Equipment – CMMS systems generate preventative maintenance tasks that extend the life of equipment and ensure that it produces at optimal levels.
 Estimate how much equipment repair and replacement has cost your organization annually and how the automation of preventative maintenance tasks could extend the life of equipment.